USS John P. Murtha (LPD 26) Flight Quarters with MLA 269

-EASTERN PACIFIC OCEAN (September 26, 2021) Aviation Boatswain’s Mate 3rd Class Kyro Lee, from Miami assigned to amphibious transport dock ship USS John P. Murtha (LPD 26) directs a UH-1N Huey attached to Marine Light Attack Helicopter Squadron (MLA) 269 to ascend from the port side of the flight deck during Exercise UNITAS LKII, Sept.
-26, 2021.
-UNITAS is the world’s longest-running, maritime exercise.
-Hosted this year by Peru, it brings together multinational forces from nineteen countries and includes 29 ships, four submarines, and twenty aircraft conducting operations off the coast of Lima and in the jungles of Iquitos.
-The exercise trains forces to conduct joint maritime operations and focuses on strengthening partnerships and increasing interoperability between participating naval and marine forces.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Curtis D. Spencer)
+EASTERN PACIFIC OCEAN (Sept.
+30, 2021) Aviation Boatswain’s Airman Kevon Lamont-Anderson, from Cleburn, Texas, assigned to the amphibious transport dock ship USS John P. Murtha (LPD 26) directs a UH-1N Huey attached to Marine Light Attack Helicopter Squadron (MLA) 269 to land on the flight deck during UNITAS LXII, Sept.
+30. UNITAS is the world’s longest-running maritime exercise.
+Hosted this year by Peru, it brings together multinational forces from 20 countries and includes 32 ships, four submarines, and 26 aircraft conducting operations off the coast of Lima and in the jungles of Iquitos.
+The exercise trains forces to conduct joint maritime operations and focuses on strengthening partnerships and increasing interoperability and capability between participating naval and marine forces.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Curtis D. Spencer/Released)

 |Date Taken: